raventid/shell-tips/Spacemacs.md

-s) - Surround visual selection with parenthesis
+- s) - Surround visual selection with parenthesis
-S - v - s - ) - Surround word under cursor with parenthesis in normal mode
+- S - v - s - ) - Surround word under cursor with parenthesis in normal mode
+- SPC p f - Stands for `helm-projectile-find-file`.
+This is the vim's Ctrl-P equivalent.